 Of course, this alone isn’t going to ensure you have the best employee engagement, but it is a small thing that can provide a nice benefit.
 In addition, since these labels are so inexpensive, especially when you make them yourself using an industrial label printer, it is a great investment to make.

 Most facilities have dozens of pipes that run all through the facility.
 It can be extremely difficult to track them from the source to the destination, which is often necessary when looking to perform maintenance or other work on the pipes.
 Having industrial labels placed on the pipes every 20’ or so will really help make it easier to identify what pipe is what.

 This type of labeling can be something as simple as a solid color that represents a specific type of pipe, or you can print off a label that has words on it.
 Whatever you decide to do, having these labels on the pipes throughout the facility will make it easier to work on them, and safer as well.

 8. Temporary Signs

-Another great use for these labels is in making temporary signs (similar to this).
+Another great use for these labels is in making temporary signs.
 While most facilities will have commonly used signs like ‘slippery when wet’ already available, there are others that may only be needed once.